To visit home or not: Decision-making among foreign domestic helpers in Hong Kong

 Our research has shown levels of discrepancy between the willingness and actions of foreign domestic helpers when it comes to visiting home.
 Despite the crucial role they play in Hong Kong’s economic and social life, and although most of the foreign domestic helpers miss their homes, they often still need to compromise with the reality – the interplay between the length of holidays, financial conditions and the willingness and ethics of their employers.

 Ka Wang Kelvin Lam

-Ka Wang Kelvin Lam is a MPhil student in Sociology at the Chinese University of Hong Kong (CUHK), where he is researching migration in Asia and immigrant integration.
-Kelvin is also passionate about doing social services in relation to the well-being of migrants.
-He can be contacted at firstname.lastname@example.org.
+Ka Wang Kelvin Lam is an MPhil student in Sociology at The Chinese University of Hong Kong.
+His research focuses on migration and immigrant incorporation, with regional expertise in East and Southeast Asia.
+Kelvin can be contacted at firstname.lastname@example.org.

 Chi Sum Wong